jrandj/redhat/README.md

 1. Attach persistent storage to a container

-	* To attach persistant storage to a container:
+	* To attach persistent storage to a container:
         ```shell
 		ls /dev/sda1 # using this disk
 		mkdir -p /home/containers/disk1